jasonyoun/KIDS/run/README.md

 ## run_report.sh

-After the above experiments have been run, you can then execute the run_report script
+After the above experiments have been run, you can then execute the run_report script.
+Note: this feature has been implemented for the project experiments since we are performing k fold cross validation.
+For results of freebase, those results can be found in the test directory of the actual model instance.
+A results.txt along with figures will are provided for each model instance.

 ```
 ./run_report.sh --results_dir [[results folder]] --dir [[space separated experiment folders]]